ADMINISTRATION:

 as well as attacking a German machine gun position single-handed,

-many prisoners.
-Just four days later he virtually repeated
+prisoners.
+Just four days later he virtually repeated the whole

-the whole episode, capturing yet another strong point and
+episode, capturing yet another strong point and taking some

-taking some 47 prisoners as well as machine guns.
-During two
+47 prisoners as well as machine guns.
+During two days of operations

 In the 1930s Major Lyall continued to serve in various military